itzikgb/GitLab-Workshop/content/33_Lab3/s3_create.md

 - Then click "Properties".
 ![s3cr-4](/images/s3cr_4.png)

-- In the page that opend scroll all the way down, until you reach "Static website hosting", and click "Edit".
+- In the page that opened scroll all the way down, until you reach "Static website hosting", and click "Edit".
 ![s3cr-5](/images/s3cr_5.png)

-- Select "Enable" int configiuration page, and write "index.html" under the index document.
+- Select "Enable" in the configuration page, and write "index.html" under the index document.
 ![s3cr-6](/images/s3cr_6.png)

 - Scroll down and select "Save Changes".